great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 ### When to use a ConfiguredAssetDataConnector

 On the other hand, `ConfiguredAssetFilesSystemDataConnector` requires an explicit listing of each Data Asset you want to connect to.
-This tends to be helpful when the naming conventions for your Data Assets are less standardized.
+This tends to be helpful when the naming conventions for your Data Assets are less standardized, but the user has a strong understanding of the semantics governing the segmentation of data (files, database tables).

 If you have the same `<MY DIRECTORY>/` directory in your filesystem,